cmtrounce/SwURL/README.md

 Declarative-style SwiftUI wrapper around asyncronous image views

-# Get it

-* Open Xcode
-* Go to `File > Swift Packages > Add Package Dependency...`
-* Paste this Github Repo URL ( https://github.com/cmtrounce/SwURL ) into the search bar.
-* Select the SwURL repo from the search results.
-* Choose the branch/version you want to clone.
-The most recent release is the most stable but you can choose branches  `master` and `develop` for the most up to date changes.
-* Confirm and enjoy!

 # RemoteImageView

 Asyncrounously download and display images declaratively.
 Supports placeholders and image transitions.